 - ECON 102 - The World Economy (3)

 - ECON 104 - Economics and Government (3)

-Other courses you might take are your breadth requirements,where you can chose from a variety of disciplines.
-You may find another program that interests you, and you may take courses that lead to a minor, certificate, or another joint plan.
+Other courses you might take are your Breadth requirements, where you can choose from a variety of disciplines.
+You may find another program that interests you, and you may take courses that lead to a minor, certificate, or a joint major.

-There are many activities in which you could participate on campus.
-Here are some starting suggestions:
+There are many on-campus activities for you to participate in.
+Here are some suggestions: